 To maximize survivability, you should try to stay in the wild as much as you can.
 I know it's boring, but it will keep you alive.
-When I say the wild here, I mean an area which has little to no buildings.
+When I say the wild here, I mean an area that has little to no buildings.

 A couple of tricks are to lie on the ground if there is grass or to crouch behind rocks at a high vantage point.
 The high vantage point is important, as crouching behind rocks at a low point will probably get you killed from behind.

 The main thing is to run while crouching in the wild and only move when you have to.
 This reduces the sound you make and makes you slightly harder to spot.
-Just be careful to remain in the play-zone at all times.
+Just be careful to remain in the play zone at all times.

-If you come upon a cluster of three to four houses while in the wild and those houses are close to the center of the play-zone you should see if you can enter the house and camp there.
-Again, yes, it is boring, but it will ensure you live longer.
+If you come upon a cluster of three to four houses while in the wild and those houses are close to the center of the play zone you should see if you can enter the house and camp there.
+Again, yes, it is boring... but it will ensure you live longer.

 Hiding in Bushes

 This trick is an odd and funny one.
-If you place yourself in a bush, crouch and don't move, other players will have a really hard time of seeing you.
+If you place yourself in a bush, crouch, and don't move, other players will have a really hard time of seeing you.
 Numerous times I have had players run almost on top of me before getting shot and sometimes even run past me from behind.

 I think it has something to do with how the game renders the environment, but I have no idea really.
-Then again, I might just be lucky, who knows.
+Then again, I might just be lucky.
+Who knows.

 In any case, by all means, try some bushes.